kromerm/adfmappingdataflowslab/ADF Mapping Data Flows HOL.md

         ![](media/c2d88241d30577474bb2196fc80054db.png)

-    2. Click *Preview data* to view the first few rows of the dataset
+    2. Click the *Connection* tab then click *Preview data* to view the first few rows of the dataset

         ![](media/2318dc14eca9f264455d89006a7fa081.png)